tailhook/verwalter/doc/concepts.rst

 Briefly verwalter provides the following:

-* Cluster-wide management that is scriptable by lua_
+* Cluster-wide resource management that is scriptable by lua_
 * Limited service discovery

 It builds on top of lithos_ (which is isolation, containarization and